 Birth Injury Attorneys

-With the added costs of special education, ongoing physical therapy, and other costly care needed by many victims of birth injury, families can struggle to cover the constant expenses that can result from these types of serious injuries.
+Victims may have to deal with added costs of future special education, ongoing physical therapy, and other costly care needed by many victims of birth injury.
 But when a newborn’s injuries are caused by negligence from the medical staff or healthcare providers, the family may be able to recover compensation for the damages they’ve suffered.
 By filing a birth injury lawsuit, victims may be able to receive compensation for losses such as physical damages, medical bills, emotional suffering, loss of income or employment opportunities, loss of affection, and possibly, punitive damages.

 Birth Injury Causes